National Cable & Telecommunications Ass'n v. Brand X Internet Services: Network neutrality

 Until 2024, Brand X was considered an important precedent in the debate over the regulation of network neutrality in the United States, as it established that the FCC has the authority to classify Internet service as either an "information service" or a "telecommunications service" based on network delivery methods, rather than customer satisfaction or other public interest-oriented concerns.
 The inflexible classification process became a crucial issue in later years when the FCC attempted to penalize non-neutral behavior by ISPs via existing regulations within the "information service" or "telecommunications service" designations.
 However, the lack of a statutory process allowing flexibility in those decisions, or handling objections to them, resulted in numerous and inconsistent court rulings on the matter of net neutrality regulation, including Comcast Corp. v.
 FCC, Verizon Communications Inc. v.
 FCC, and United States Telecom Association v.
 FCC.
-This has resulted in some clarification of the FCC's regulatory classification process, but also created an unresolved conflict over whether and how the commission has the authority to regulate network neutrality.
+This resulted in some clarification of the FCC's regulatory classification process, but also created an unresolved conflict over whether and how the commission has the authority to regulate network neutrality.
 That conundrum remains unresolved to the present day.

-In the 2024 Supreme Court case of Loper Bright Enterprises v.
-Raimondo, the Court overruled Chevron U.S.A., Inc. v.
-Natural Resources Defense Council, Inc., the basis of Chevron deference, though the Court held that this was not retroactive to previously decided cases.
-At that time, under Joe Biden, the FCC had passed new rules classifying internet service providers as a Title II telecommunications service, which in turn enabled to commission to enforce net neutrality.
-That action was challenged by network providers, and in January 2025, the United States Court of Appeals for the Sixth Circuit ruled in Ohio Telecom Association v.
-FCC that in the absence of Chevron deference, the FCC did not have the authority to classify internet service providers under Title II, and further ruled that under the statutory reading of the Telecommunications Act of 1996, such services were considered Title I information services, effectively ending net neutrality regulation without a congressional update to the Act.
+When Chevron deference was overturned in 2024 in Loper Bright Enterprises v.
+Raimondo, opponents of network neutrality regulation by the FCC formulated new legal challenges to such practices.
+In Ohio Telecom Association v.
+FCC in 2025, the Sixth Circuit ruled that in the absence of Chevron deference, the FCC did not have the authority to classify internet service providers under Title II, effectively ending net neutrality regulation unless Congress updates or replaces the 1996 Telecommunications Act to address net neutrality directly.